-Please note that the Kindergarten IT Program helpdesk will be closed on Monday 8th March 2021.
-IT Support services will resume on Tuesday 9th March 2021 from 9AM.
+Please note that the Kindergarten IT Program helpdesk will be closed on Thursday 22nd and Friday 23rd September 2022.
+IT Support services will resume on Monday 26th September 2022 from 9AM.

 About Kindergarten IT ProgramThis author has not yet filled in any details.

 So far Kindergarten IT Program has created 173 blog entries.

 Targeted phishing emails are currently being sent to registered services.
 Below is an example: ACECQA have responded and instructed recipients: This is NOT an official email from ACECQA.
 It is a spam email that should be deleted - do not click on the link.
 If you did click on the link in the spam email

 Just before you leave for the school break, it is helpful to: Shut down your computer Switch off the modem Switch off the power and unplug at the wall socket Add a post it note reminder to your computer screen stating - turn the modem and power back on Following these steps can stop a

 Thank you to all the participants of the Technology Survey for 2022 Our survey is completed for 2022 with over twice the number of submissions from last year.
 Many staff found the time to complete the survey with great insights and suggestions.
 Overall, the survey affirms the areas of support we prioritise and helps us